bkleinen/bkleinen.github.io/classes/ws2020/info3/labs/lab-01-startup.md

 * Install the [Node Version Manager](https://github.com/nvm-sh/nvm/blob/master/README.md#installing-and-updating) (nvm).
 [This installation guide (for Ubuntu)](https://www.cyberithub.com/install-nvm-for-node-js/) can help.
 We'll use Node.js so we can program JavaScript command line applications and don't need to use a browser console or even a front end (for now).
 * Install Node.js using nvm: `nvm install node`.
 Verify you installed version 14.8.0 or higher: `node --version`.
 * The [Node Package Manager](https://docs.npmjs.com/) (npm) comes with Node.js, so no need to install it separately.
 We will use npm to manage libraries we use for Node.js
 * Install and set up a code editor suitable for JavaScript.
 I recommend [Atom](https://atom.io).
+[This guide](https://wiki.ubuntuusers.de/Atom/) can help you with the installation.

 ### 2. Prepare some more...
 * Find a team of three and sign up for it using Moodle.
 I'll not accept work that has not been done in a group.